sufi007/WaterMotion/README.md

 To Do List
 =============
-write code in javaScript to control NeoPixels by using Note.js and
+write code in javaScript to control NeoPixels by using Note.js